kaijun123/SC1015-DSAI-Football-Stats-Analysis/README.md

 <img src="https://github-readme-tech-stack.vercel.app/api/cards?title=This%20Project's%20Tech%20Stack&align=center&titleAlign=center&lineCount=3&theme=github_dark&line1=python,python,auto;tensorflow,tensorflow,auto;&line2=pandas,pandas,auto;numpy,numpy,auto;scikitlearn,scikit%20learn,auto;&line3=git,git,auto;github,github,auto;jupyter,jupyter,auto;googlecolab,colab,auto;" alt="My Tech Stack" />
 </div>

-### Anomaly_Detection
-- This segment contains code to identify the worst performing players within the team per season.
-- Data used is obtained from scraping [FbRef]('https://fbref.com/en/') and [Sofifa](https://sofifa.com/)
-- Using data from FbRef, we calculated the `Plus-Minus Per Min`.
-The formula is given as follows:
-`Plus-Minus Per Min = (Goals scored by own team - Goals scored by opponent team) / Playing Time per player`
-- Using the data from Sofifa, we obtained the `Player Rankings`.
-- Using these 2 metrics, we trained our model using these 2 metrics: `Plus-Minus Per Min` and `Player Rankings`, to identify the worst performing player in the team in a particular season.

 ### Player_Valuation
 - This segment contains code to predict a player's `Current Valuation`.
 - Data used is obtained from scraping [FbRef]('https://fbref.com/en/') and [kaggle](https://www.kaggle.com/datasets/davidcariboo/player-scores?select=player_valuations.csv)